danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 This function is automatically called by ``EmojiGrid``, so you don't need to call the function manually when you use the grid component.

-> Important: Since EmojiKit currently doesn't have an algoritm for frequency calculations, the ``EmojiCategory/frequent`` will currently be updated just like the ``EmojiCategory/recent`` category.
-You can however use the ``EmojiCategory/frequent`` category to implement your own frequency logic.
+> Important: Since EmojiKit doesn't have a frequency algoritm, the ``EmojiCategory/frequent`` will currently be updated just like the ``EmojiCategory/recent`` category.
+You can however use the ``EmojiCategory/frequent`` category to implement your own frequency logic, or contribute with one by submitting a pull request.

+## Transferable

+The ``Emoji`` type conforms to `Transferable`, which means that it can use native features like drag & drop, sharing, etc.

+> Important: Make sure to specify that your app supports the ``UniformTypeIdentifiers/UTType/emoji`` uniform type, to make it able to use all transferable features.